andyli/blog/content/posts/2010/2010-03-18_sandy3d-c-haxe.md

 With the help from [Hugh][] and Niel, project owner of [neash][] and developer of Sandy3D, most of the problems are solved.
-However as I can see, re-inventing the Flash API is a hard job as consideration of other target is also needed, eg. JS/Canvas.
+However as I can see, re-inventing the Flash API is a hard job as consideration of other target is also needed, e.g..
+JS/Canvas.
 [I really hope Adobe can help this][].

 Currently some very basic demos of Sandy can be compiled to C++ and it